McDonald's advertising: Controversies

-In 2019, McDonald's pulled out of an advertisement deal with an American comedy podcast, Your Mom's House Podcast.
+In 2019, McDonald's pulled out of an advertisement deal with an American comedy podcast, Your Mom's House podcast.
 The reason cited for ending the deal was due to a portion of the podcast being dedicated to clips honoring, "Cool Guys".
-The primary clip that provoked McDonald's, now known as the, "Uncle Terry" clip, showing a nude man reviewing and using various sex toys to completion.
+The primary clip that provoked McDonald's, now known as the "Uncle Terry" clip, showing a nude man reviewing and using various sex toys to completion.
 Following the initial controversy, McDonald's garnered outrage from various LGBTQIA+ groups for not being inclusive enough to sexually explorative demographics.
-This outrage resulted in McDonald's returning the advertisement deal to Your Mom's House Podcast after only a few weeks.
+This outrage resulted in McDonald's returning the advertisement deal to Your Mom's House podcast after only a few weeks.

 Also in 2019, McDonald's Portugal promoted a sundae for Halloween with advertising that dubbed it "Sundae Bloody Sundae".
 This generated controversy on social networks in the British-Irish territories due to the name's connotation with the Bloody Sunday massacre in 1972.
 McDonald's issued an apology for "any offense or distress" and withdrew its promotions.
-"Bloody Sunday" is a name that commemorates the day in 1972 on which 26 unarmed protesters in Derry, Northern Ireland were shot by British soldiers during "the Troubles", a domestic conflict in Northern Ireland during the late 20th century.
+"Bloody Sunday" is a name that commemorates the day in 1972 on which 26 unarmed protesters in Derry, Northern Ireland, were shot by British soldiers during "the Troubles", a domestic conflict in Northern Ireland during the late 20th century.
 This resulted in 14 deaths.
 McDonald's said it was intended as a local promotion of Halloween and not intended to insult anyone.

 Racial diversity

 In the 1970s, McDonald's began to diversify their target audience towards the back end of the civil rights movement at the time.
 To modern audiences, the advertising style in this given campaign appears stereotypical and is a clear example of tokenism.
 However, at the time it was seen as a huge step forward in terms of overcoming racial issues.

 In order to appeal to African-American people, McDonald's exclusively used images of African-American people enjoying a McDonald's meal in their ads.
 They also adopted linguistic features which were "typical" in that particular culture, such as "g-dropping" for example "Makin' it" or "Dinnertimin'".
-Additionally, McDonald's also introduced the "Get Down" campaign which was a popular dance move in the African American culture at the time.
+Additionally, McDonald's also introduced the "Get Down" campaign which was a popular dance move, get down, in the African American culture at the time.